 Specially curated to meet your travelling needs, Changi Recommends offers an extensive range of travel necessities such as WiFi routers, currency exchange, travel insurance and more to help you get ready for your holiday.
 Shop now at Changi Recommends!

-• For starters, you’ll need to take a polymerase chain reaction (PCR) test before your departure within a maximum period of 2 x 24 hours before your departure time. along with buying travel insurance with COVID-19 coverage (with minimum coverage of US$25,000).
+• For starters, you’ll need to take a polymerase chain reaction (PCR) test before your departure within a maximum period of 2 x 24hrs (two days) before your departure time, along with buying travel insurance with COVID-19 coverage (with minimum coverage of US$25,000).

 Once you test negative, print these documents out to keep them with you at all times as well.
 All of this will take a few days to prepare, so plan ahead of time!